-Maple Leaf Foods Inc. ("Maple Leaf Foods" or the "Company") is a producer of food products under leading brands including Maple Leaf®, Maple Leaf Prime®, Schneiders®, Mina®, Greenfield Natural Meat Co.®, Swift®, Lightlife®, and Field RoastTM.
-The Company's portfolio includes prepared meats, ready-to-cook and ready-to-serve meals, snacks kits, valued-added fresh pork and poultry, and plant protein products.
-The address of the Company's registered office is 6985 Financial Dr. Mississauga, Ontario, L5N 0A1, Canada.
-The consolidated financial statements of the Company as at and for the year ended December 31, 2020, include the accounts of the Company and its subsidiaries.
+Maple Leaf Foods Inc. ("Maple Leaf Foods" or the "Company") is a carbon neutral(i) company with a vision to be the most sustainable protein company on earth, responsibly producing food products under leading brands including Maple Leaf®, Maple Leaf Prime®, Maple Leaf Natural Selections®, Schneiders® Country Naturals®, Mina®, Greenfield Natural Meat Co.®, Lightlife® and Field RoastTM.
+The Company's portfolio includes prepared meats, ready-to-cook and ready-to-serve meals, snacks kits, value-added fresh pork and poultry, and plant protein products.
+The address of the Company's registered office is 6985 Financial Dr., Mississauga, Ontario, L5N 0A1, Canada.
+The Company's 2021 audited consolidated financial statements ("Consolidated Financial Statements") as at and for the year ended December 31, 2021 include the accounts of the Company and its subsidiaries.
 The Company's results are organized into two segments: the Meat Protein Group and the Plant Protein Group.
-The composition of the Company is further described in Note 25.
+The composition of the Company is further described in Note 26.